per-at-commentor/aspnet-webapp-deployed-to-azure/README.md

 The file `terraform.tf` describes the Azure resources needed in an environment to run the application.

-If this is changed you can run the GitHub workflow `Terraform` on existing environments to update them.
+If this is changed you can run the GitHub workflow `Update environment` on existing environments to update them.

 # Delete environment